nextflow-io/nextflow/docs/operator.rst

         .view()
     // -> 4

-An optional parameter can be provided in order to select which items are to be counted.
+An optional parameter can be provided to select which items are to be counted.
 The selection criteria can be specified either as a :ref:`regular expression <script-regexp>`, a literal value, a Java class, or a `boolean predicate` that needs to be satisfied.
 For example::